-“He’s making faces again,” Peter said as if reading her mind.
+“He’s making faces again,” Peter says as if reading her mind.

-“Of course, Elizabeth,” her Doohickey said.
+“Of course, Elizabeth,” her Doohickey says.
 “Low level psychic activity, and a minor quantum field.”

 “Quantum?”
-Peter and Turner said simultaneously, exchanging a look.
+Peter and Turner say simultaneously, exchanging a look.

 “I need to check this out.”
-Turner looked down at herself.
+Turner looks down at her body.
 “What do you think of this outfit?”

-Peter smiled.
-Well, of course, he liked anything she wore.
+Peter smiles.
+Well, of course, he liked any species she wore.

 It’s a week after my arrival in 1941, and none of my investigations have panned out.

-I peer through the spyhole of the door to my hotel room.
+I peer through the spyhole.
 A dame.
 Why is it always a dame?
 Nice figure.
 Skin the color of coffee before the cream and sugar.
 Lips the color of blood.
 Good taste in dresses.
 She wears it well.